The generalized Hierarchical Gaussian Filter

-By contrast, predictive coding models typically focus on hierarchies in which higher levels predict the \emph{value} of lower levels, or, in other words, the mean of the probability distribution that represents the lower-level belief.
+By contrast, predictive coding models typically focus on hierarchies in which higher levels predict the \emph{value} of lower levels.
+This is implemented as the mean of the probability distribution that represents the lower-level belief, or in other words, the expectation of the value.
 We will refer to these hierarchies as implementing \textsf{value coupling}.
 This type of hierarchy is useful for understanding how beliefs about lower-level features depend on higher-level beliefs -- for example, how the perceived brightness of a patch in an image depends on the context (objects, shadows) in which that patch is presented \citep{Rao1999,adelson2005}.
-It is worth noting that the type of hierarchical coupling in predictive coding is more frequently used in theoretical treatments of hierarchical Bayesian modelling while the HGF offers a flexibly applicable implementation that is being widely used for empirical data analysis.\\
+Modern predictive coding neural networks are powerful machine learning tools \citep{millidge2022,song2020,whittington2017}.
+While value coupling - the type of hierarchical coupling in predictive coding - is also often used in theoretical treatments of hierarchical Bayesian modelling, the HGF, in contrast, offers a flexibly applicable implementation of hierarchical beliefs connected by volatility coupling that is being widely used for empirical data analysis.\\